 Clifford N Lazarus is a licensed psychologist and Director of The Lazarus Institute.
-In addition to his general psychotherapy practice, Clifford Lazarus specializes in health psychology and collaborative psychopharmacology.
+In addition to his Multimodal CBT psychotherapy practice, Clifford Lazarus specializes in health psychology and collaborative psychopharmacology.

 Clifford Lazarus received his B.A., M.S., and Ph.D. in psychology from Rutgers University where he was a Henry Rutgers Research Scholar.
 From 1989 to 1994 he was the Associate Director of Princeton Biomedical Research, P.A., a facility dedicated to evaluating new generation psychiatric medications for pharmaceutical companies and the Food and Drug Administration.